 The objects of this Part are to promote the prevention and alleviation of such disease processes, and of such physical or functional abnormalities, as are not infectious and as are prescribed.

-[Section 289A inserted by No. 21 of 1957 s.
+[Section 289A inserted: No. 21 of 1957 s.
 11.]

 289B.
 Term used: prescribed condition of health